Metro Arts Ballet

 Dress Code for Ballet Classes:

 - Females- Students should wear pink ballet slippers, pink tights and any color leotard to class.
+Ballet skirts are aloude but must be above the knee in length.
 If hair is neck length or longer, hair should be in a bun for each class.

 - Males- Students should wear white t-shirt, black leggings or shorts and black ballet slippers.
 Black or white socks may be worn with ballet slippers.